 The First Nation has a defined contribution plan for employees into which the First Nation contributes 5% of the base salary for each employee.
-During the year, the First Nation funded contributions of \$559,486 (2019 - \$431,814) to the defined contribution plan.
-In addition to the employee benefits, the First Nation made additional contributions of \$nil (2019 - \$2,035,300) to other individual employee pension plans.
+During the year, the First Nation funded contributions of \$449,406 (2021 - \$397,664) to the defined contribution plan.
+The First Nation made no additional contributions to other individual employee pension plans.